SALURBAL-Climate/SALURhelper/README.md

 - If you have ideas for functions that you would like to add to `SALURhelper`, please file an [issue](https://github.com/SALURBAL-Climate/SALURhelper/issues).
-- If you encounter and bugs, or suspect the code is not functioning properly, please file an [issue](https://github.com/SALURBAL-Climate/SALURhelper/issues) with a [minimum reproducible
+- If you encounter any bugs, or suspect the code is not functioning properly, please file an [issue](https://github.com/SALURBAL-Climate/SALURhelper/issues) with a [minimum reproducible